Brewnetic/CS122-Final-Group-Project-Guides/StarterPack3-TeamRolesResponsibilities.md

 **Example contributions:**

-- "I found a great tutorial on file I/O in Java—let me share it"
+- "I found a great tutorial on file I/O in Java — let me share it"
 - "I documented how to run the app in the README"
 - "Wrote detailed comments explaining the Comparator logic"
 - "Created an appendix explaining our team's process"